eth-educators/eth-docker-docs/website/docs/Support/SwitchClient.md

 ### 2. Create a new client stack

-You'll be running a second copy of eth-docker in its own directory.
+You'll be running a second copy of Eth Docker in its own directory.
 For example, if the new directory is going to be `~/eth-staker`: `cd ~ && git clone https://github.com/eth-educators/eth-docker.git eth-staker && cd eth-staker` .

 Configure the new stack.
 You can choose the same or a different consensus client, and a different execution client, compared to your existing client stack.
 Make sure to choose "checkpoint sync" so the consensus client can sync in minutes. `./ethd config` followed by `./ethd up`.